 4006 St. James Drive, Southport, North Carolina 28461

-Along the North Carolina Coast, Amentity-Rich St. James Plantation is Popular with Baby Boomers and Boasts Five Neighborhoods, a Variety of Neighborhoods and Home Prices, a Marina, a Private Beach Club and Plenty of Golf
+Along the North Carolina Coast, Amentity-Rich St. James Plantation is Popular with Baby Boomers and Boasts a Variety of Neighborhoods and Home Prices, a Marina, a Private Beach Club and Plenty of Golf

 St. James Plantation spreads across 6,000 acres of tidal creeks, salt marshes and scenic coast along the southern North Carolina coast.
-Only thirty miles from Wilmington and four miles from Southport, St. James opened its doors in 1991 and incorporated as a town in 1999.
+Only 30 miles from Wilmington and four miles from Southport, St. James opened its doors in 1991 and incorporated as a town in 1999.
 It is now home to more than 4,500 people and is the fastest selling community in the Carolinas.
 Although St. James is open to all ages, it markets itself to empty nesters, baby boomers and retirees.

 The development has five distinct neighborhoods and three gated entrances.
 Residences include condominiums, town homes, cottages and single family houses.
 Cottages at Seaside and Regency Lakes are low maintenance sections with a wealth of floor plan options.
 The Harbor Walk neighborhood features luxurious condominiums along the St. James Marina.
 Most of the Plantation's homes have a garage, an optional patio, a master bath and a study.

 Prices for condominiums begin in the low-$100,000s, and cottages start in the mid-$200,000s.
 Single family homes and custom designs can vary from the low-$200,000s to the millions.
 Please verify these prices with a Realtor as they may change.

 Residents at St. James Plantation have access to four on-site restaurants, 81 holes of golf, two complete cardio fitness centers, clay and hard-surface tennis courts, pools, community gardens, as well walking and biking trails.